Switcher05/vaadin-html5-widgets/README.md

 and on Chrome (as of July 20, 2014): <br /><img src="img/time.png" />

-Whether mobile or desktop: to use these cool new features in [vaadin](http://www.vaadin.com) is the aim of this project: it extends the TextField and changes the input type.
+Whether mobile or desktop: to use these cool new features in [vaadin](http://www.vaadin.com) is the aim of this project: it extends the com.vaadin.ui.TextField and changes the input type.
 For Number and Range it also supports setting vital attributes.
+This allows you to use the native inputs on the iPhone, on Android, on Chrome, etc. and to provide an optimal experience to your users.

 Focus is on a simple solution - i.e. you have getValue() instanceof String, you get/set what the Browser uses and sees.
 Please note that support for HTML5-inputs varies between browsers and browser versions.